prasser/swttiles/README.md

 Status
 ------

 Tiles has been merged into the [Eclipse Nebula](https://www.eclipse.org/nebula/) project (see [here](https://github.com/eclipse/nebula/tree/master/widgets/tiles)).
 This repository is kept for historic reasons only.
-To use the latest version of Tiles, please use the Nebular version.
+To use the latest version of Tiles, please use the Nebula version.

 Overview
 ------